How does coevolution shape large webs of interacting species?

 Later these studies began using mathematical models and available data from other laboratories to ask how coevolution may shape interactions within large local webs of interacting species.
 We have been particularly interested in how evolution, even over short time scales, assembles species into webs (“networks”) and how extinction of species may affect subsequent evolution and coevolution within webs.

 We are currently focusing on interactions among plants, pollinators, frugivores, fungi, and similar mutualistic interactions that are crucial for the functioning of most ecosystems worldwide but are under threat in many ecosystems.

-Some of these studies involve an ongoing with Hirokazu Toju of Kyoto University on analyses of the community-wide network structure of interactions between plants and mycorrhizal fungi (Toju et al. 2013, 2014).
+Some of these studies, in collaboration with Hirokazu Toju of Kyoto University, have focused on analyses of the community-wide network structure of interactions between plants and mycorrhizal fungi (Toju et al. 2014, 2015m, 2017).
 These analyses use Toju’s large next-generation-sequencing datasets on the pattern of links between links and fungi to analyze network structure in Asian temperate, subtropical, and tropical forests.

 Other collaborations include analyses of patterns in networks between plants and multiple kinds of mutualists such as pollinators and ants, based on datasets collected over many years by Victor Rico Gray and his colleagues in Mexico (Dáttilo et al. 2016 Proc.
 Royal Soc.
 B).